RobDearling/bytecode-probe/README.md

 ## Introduction

-BytecodeProbe is a tool for analyzing bytecode from JVM applications.
+BytecodeProbe is a tool for analyzing bytecode from JVM applications. ss